 YES!
 Boy, do we ever.

-There is a lock box at Lincoln Park and Pineridge courts.
+There are club-provided lock boxes at Lincoln Park and Pine Ridge courts.
 Please deposit any found items in the lock box.
+Combination is 0123.

-Once a month, unclaimed items are donated to Goodwill.
+Once a quarter or so, unclaimed items are donated to Goodwill.

 What's the combination of the lock box at the courts?